mparsley1/eo-docs/README.md

 Development of the EO processing chain can be done on a local or machine or a remote VM, hosted by, for example, CREODIAS or AWS.

 The setup of the EO dev environment can be time-consuming.
-It involves the following sets:
+It involves the following:
 * install system packages
 * install Python requirements
 * copy keys over